DIGITAL ACCESSIBILITY GUIDANCE FOR STUDENTS

 - From September 2019 content needs to be provided in an alternative format on request

 - From September 23rd 2020, video and audio must be provided with at least one alternative format.
-The University of Glasgow will be providing automated transcripts as an alternative format.
+The University of Glasgow will be providing automated captions and transcripts as an alternative format.

 It is important that you familiarise yourself with the guidance below: